Federal Work Study

-A wide variety of jobs are offered on and off campus and in community service settings.
+A wide variety of jobs are offered on and off-campus and in community service settings.
 Students are free to choose their own jobs.
 Students work an average of 8 to 10 hours per week, though they may work up to 20 hours per week under the FWS/Community Service/America Reads (reading tutors) program.
 Earnings may be used to help cover expenses such as books, travel, and other personal expenses.
-FWS job listings are available through the Student Employment Services Office website.
+FWS job listings are available through University Experiential Learning.
 A Student Job Fair is held in early September.

 Federal Work Study offers summer employment at off-campus placements for Community Service and America Reads positions.
 You do not need to be enrolled in courses during the summer to participate in the summer work-study program but you must be planning to re-enroll for the upcoming fall semester.

 You may now access your Federal Work Study information online through SIS.
 Check your account to view your type of work study, amount of work study, eligible dates, remaining balance, and the downloadable PDF authorization form.
 You are responsible for providing the authorization form to your employer.